Belayet Hossain: Birth and education

 The house of martyr Belayet Hossain is in Gachua village of Sandwip Upazila of Chittagong District.
 His father's name is Majed Mia and mother's name is Bibi Mariam.
 His wife's name is Tafsila Begum.
 He has one son and one daughter.

 Belayet Hossain served in the 4th East Bengal Regiment of the Pakistan Army.
 In 1971, this regiment was stationed in Comilla Cantonment.
 He was in Brahmanbaria from the beginning of March.
 When the liberation war started, he played an important role in revolting and joining the war.
-At the end of the resistance war, he fought in the Salda river sub-sector of Sector 2.
+At the end of the resistance war, he fought in the Salda River sub-sector of Sector 2.

 Role in the liberation war

 On 14 November 1971, it occupied most of the area of Salda River in Kasba Upazila of Brahmanbaria District.
-The freedom fighters of Salda River sub-sector of Sector 2 divided into several groups and attacked the defensive position of the Pakistan Army earlier on the night of November 12.
-November 14 at one o'clock, A strong contingent of Pakistani troops marched through the godown area west of Monowara village to retake the Salda River.
+The freedom fighters of Salda River sub-sector of Sector 2 divided into several groups and attacked the defensive position of the Pakistan Army earlier on the night of 12 November.
+On 14 November at one o'clock, A strong contingent of Pakistani troops marched through the godown area west of Monowara village to retake the Salda River.
 Belayet Hossain with his team attacked the advancing Pakistani Army whose soldiers then began to retreat while firing back.
 Hossain's wish was to capture one or two enemy soldiers alive.
 He continued to move forward when he was shot in the head.
 He fell to the ground and died in battle.